open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

   OCM component version.
 * The developer can use any kind of deployer (FluxCD, ArgoCD, ...) that fits their needs by specifying the `ResourceGraphDefinition` accordingly.
+* Kro can be used to orchestrate the deployment of resources that are dependent on each other.
+The resources are then deployed in such an order that the dependencies are satisfied.

 #### Cons